2024-02-14 19:03:51

 Requiring highly qualified personnel, this invasive treatment consists of administering chemotherapy directly into the artery feeding the liver tumor and blocking the blood supply using microcatheters guided by X-rays.

-“Our magnetic resonance navigation approach could be done using an implantable catheter like those used in chemotherapy,” says Dr. Soulez.
+“Our magnetic resonance navigation approach might be done using an implantable catheter like those used in chemotherapy,” says Dr. Soulez.
 The other advantage is that MRI allows tumors to be visualized better than X-rays.”

 For this study, Dr. Soulez’s team collaborated with those of Sylvain Martel (Polytechnique Montréal) and Urs O. Häfeli (University of British Columbia).
 The study’s first author, Ning Li, is a postdoctoral fellow in Dr. Soulez’s lab.